thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		return entityGenerator;
 	}

-15.4.Finally, in order for the EntityGenerator to actually work, that property names need to be added to the list of known properties.
-In PlaceDefault.defnBuild(), locate the declaration of the entityPropertyNamesToProcess variable and add the following line in alphabetical order, adjusting commas as needed:
+15.5.
+And in order for the EntityGenerator to actually work, that property names need to be added to the list of known properties.
+In PlacePlanet.defnBuild(), locate the declaration of the entityPropertyNamesToProcess variable and add the following line in alphabetical order, adjusting commas as needed:

 	EntityGenerator.name,

-15.5.
+15.6.
+Finally, open WorldGame.ts and, in the constructor, replace the existing line that sets the place variable to an instance of PlacePlanet with the following, so that the new levelIndex parameter is set as it should be:

+	var place = PlacePlanet.fromLevelIndex(0);

+15.7.
 Now run the build script and refresh the browser.
 Accelerate to the right and just cruise for a while.
 You'll see enemies start to arrive one by one, at random places at the top of the screen.
 Each enemy will pick out a habitat, descend on it, and carry it back off the top of the screen.
 If you wait until the last habitat disappears, the lose message will appear.
 If you instead destroy all the enemies before all the habitats are carried off, the win message will appear.

 16. Adding Status Indicators
 ----------------------------

 16.1.
 We'll add some on-screen indicators to keep track of how the game's going.
 To start with, the indicators will show how many habitats and enemies there currently are, as well as how many ships the player has in reserve (though, as we haven't implemented any reserve ship functionality yet, initially that'll be zero).
+Finally, we'll track of how many enemies have been killed, and how many points have been scored.

 16.2.
 Still in the Player constructor, in the list of properties, add the following entries, adjusting commas as necessary: